-The Indian traditions and scriptures contain various signs and symbols which have various meanings.
+The Indian traditions and scriptures contain various signs and symbols which have multiple meanings.
 For example, the usage of the Swastika, in the Indian context, does not point towards Adolf Hitler or Nazism.
 It is the symbol of Lord Ganesha, the remover of obstacles.
 The arms of the Swastika have various meanings.
-They signify the four Vedas, the four constellations, or the four basic aims of human pursuit.
+They signify the four Vedas, the four constellations, or the four primary aims of human pursuit.

-9. Atithi Devo Bhavah
+9. Traditions and Customs - Atithi Devo Bhavah

 In India, the saying 'Atithi Devo Bhavah' is also integral.
 It means 'the guest is equivalent to god'.
-It is a Sanskrit verse taken from the Hindu scriptures which later became a part of the 'Code of conduct for Hindu society since the guest has always been of supreme importance in the culture of India.
+It is a Sanskrit verse taken from the Hindu scriptures, which later became a part of the 'Code of conduct for Hindu society since the guest has always been of supreme importance in the Culture of India.

-10. Indian Ethnic Wear
+10. Dresses of India - Indian Ethnic Wear

 11. Indian Dances